A woman looks into the camera, calmly and quietly. She is on a journey to discover how to fall in love with yourself.

 What Practicing Self-Love and Daily Self-Care Looks Like

 Self-Love really does take practice.
-When you are used to treating yourself well, be ready for shifts in your experience, including:
+When you treat yourself well, you will likely notice shifts in your experience, including:

-You Don’t Settle – When you are accustomed to treating yourself well – you’ll be less likely to tolerate poor treatment from others.
+You Don’t Settle – When you fall in love with yourself, and are accustomed to treating yourself well – you’ll be less likely to tolerate poor treatment from others.

-You Prioritize Your Boundaries – Saying no becomes an act of self-respect, not selfishness.
+You Prioritize Your Boundaries – Saying no becomes a necessary act of self-respect, its not selfish.

 You Listen to Your Body – You rest without shame, you go to the bathroom when you need to, you ensure that you’re drinking enough water.
 When you move your body, it’s for joy, not punishment.